lenards/elm-ui-patternfly/README.md

+# About
+This is an exploration of the PatternFly design system.

-# Pattern Fly Components
+# PatternFly Components

-_Built with `elm-ui` and the Builder Pattern.
+_Built with `elm-ui` and the Builder Pattern_.

 Links:
   - https://www.patternfly.org/v4/components/about-modal
   - https://github.com/dwyl/learn-elm/issues/141
     - https://youtu.be/PDyWP-0H4Zo